 Quality Control Analyst

 - Performed visual inspections of final products to ensure they met all desired criteria in the initial blueprints.

-- Served as a liaison between the professionals on the production floor, various contractors, and the company’s vendors.
+- Served as a liaison between the professionals on the production floor, various contractors and the company’s vendors.

-- Supplied data to regulatory commissions so company could get all essential certifications to distribute the products.
+- Supplied data to regulatory commissions so the company could get all essential certifications to distribute the products.

 - Wrote technical reports, including trend analyses and deviation reports.